higs4281/panda-loaders/README.md

 This script loads voter registration data into a PANDA instance via api.
 The script is local to Florida voter data but could be adapted.

-It starts with a directory of raw county voter registration files, preps them with csvkit and ships them to PANDA via its.
+It starts with a directory of raw county voter registration files, preps them with csvkit and ships them to PANDA.

 Caveat: this is a slow web-dependent process, but has these advantages if you're not in a hurry: